 Achievements to date

-- A key concept that we are working to develop in two places in the Danube Delta is that of ”Community wildlife conservancies”.
+- A key concept that we are working to develop in several places in the Danube Delta is that of “community conservancies”.
 Alongside the work to reintroduce missing species, we are also helping to develop wildlife watching tourism which can provide more income and opportunity to these communities.
 Part of that work is to help develop rewilding enterprises that create business, jobs and income to the people who live here.

 - An MoU has been signed between the Danube Delta Biosphere Reserve Authority (DDBRA) and WWF Romania about the development of the rewilding area.